Taylor A. Harmon

-Hoda Safari Yazd is a Ph.D. candidate in analytical chemistry at the University of Florida and working under the supervision of Prof. Richard Yost and Dr. Timothy Garrett.
-She received her B.Sc. in chemistry from Sharif University of Technology in 2015 and her M.Sc. in computational chemistry from the same school in 2017.
-Hoda’s research at UF primarily focuses on combining analytical chemistry tools and scientific programming for the metabolomic discovery of rare disorders.
-She is currently working on two projects; the first project concentrates on the detection of new biomarkers in meningiomas to improve early detection of this disease by employing machine learning as a tool on mass spectrometry-based metabolomics data.
+I am a Ph.D. candidate in analytical chemistry at the University of Florida and working under the supervision of Prof. Richard Yost and Dr. Timothy Garrett.
+I have received her B.Sc. in chemistry from Sharif University of Technology in 2015 and my M.Sc. in computational chemistry from the same school in 2017.
+My research at UF primarily focuses on combining analytical chemistry tools and scientific programming for the metabolomic discovery of rare disorders.
+I am currently working on two projects; the first project concentrates on the detection of new biomarkers in meningiomas to improve early detection of this disease by employing machine learning as a tool on mass spectrometry-based metabolomics data.
 The second project is focused on the characterization of rare X-chromosome deletion disorders using metabolomics and lipidomics workflows by UHPLC-HRMS on neural progenitor cells.

 Hamzah Hassnein Ahmed